dostonhamrakulov/Programming-Exercises-and-implementation-in-Java/README.md

 You can find answer in the package name of "E_6_exercise".

+## Exercise 7:
 Write program that outputs 10 times without using any loop ('for', 'while', 'do while', ect.)

+## Exercise 8:
+Write a Java method to count all vowels in a string.

 ### Enjoy :)